megemini/AuditAgent/README_EN.md

 - **Privacy Protection**: All processing is done locally to ensure data security

 ### 3. Intelligent Audit Process
-- **Step-by-step Validation**: Systematically validates each reimbursement rule one by one
+- **Step-by-step Validation**: Systematically validates each review rule one by one
 - **Multi-tool Collaboration**: Calls appropriate MCP tools as needed
 - **Real-time Feedback**: Provides immediate results after validating each rule
 - **Comprehensive Report**: Generates detailed audit reports and improvement suggestions